The SSIS can list recommendations covering all areas of University life, including:

 Who has access to your student support information sheet?

-Your SSIS will also be sent to your departmental disability contact as well as being made available to all staff teaching on your modules.
-These staff members can access it via their electronic class lists - there is a small icon next to your name on their class list, which indicates that you have an SSIS.
+Your SSIS will also be sent to your departmental disability contact as well as being made available to all relevant staff teaching you and your Supervisors (if applicable).
+Where appropriate staff members can access it via their electronic class lists - there is a small icon next to your name on their class list, which indicates that you have an SSIS.

 Additionally, your SSIS will be sent to other relevant University colleagues.
 For example, if you have support recommended for exams or the library, it will be sent to the appropriate staff contact in the exams team or library.